Why Are We Moral? An LLM-based Agent Simulation Approach to Study Moral Evolution: Framework

-The simulation operates as a sequential process where agents and the environment interact in defined steps: 1) \textit{Environment Update}, where the simulation refreshes resource availability, agent status changes, and advances time; 2) \textit{Agent Perception}, where each agent receives observations about the current environmental state and recent activities; 3) \textit{Cognitive Processing}, where agents use their architecture to process perceptions, update memory, form judgments, and develop dispositional plans consistent with their moral type toward different entities (prey or other agents) or goals (reproduction etc.); 4) \textit{Action Planning}, where agents need to consider their dispositional plans and conditions to prioritize and make specific action plans for the next few steps.
-Note that each simulation step includes one or more coordination rounds (allocate/communicate) and one action round (reproduce/collect/fight/rob/hunt), and the environment update itself with defined temporal dynamics; and 5) \textit{Consequence Resolution}, where outcomes of all actions are determined.
+\paragraph{Simulation Operating Cycle} The simulation operates as a sequential process where agents and the environment interact in defined steps: 1) \textit{Environment Update}, where the simulation refreshes resource availability, agent status changes, and advances time; 2) \textit{Agent Perception}, where each agent receives observations about the current environmental state and recent activities; 3) \textit{Cognitive Processing}, where agents use their architecture to process perceptions, update memory, form judgments, and develop dispositional plans consistent with their moral type toward different entities (prey or other agents) or goals (reproduction etc.); 4) \textit{Action Planning}, where agents need to consider their dispositional plans and conditions to prioritize and make specific action plans for the next few steps.
+Note that each simulation step includes one or more coordination rounds (allocate/communicate) and one action round (reproduce/collect/fight/rob/hunt), and the environment update itself with defined temporal dynamics.
+The number of coordination rounds per step defines the \textit{social interaction cost}: our baseline allows two coordination rounds, while the high-cost condition restricts this to one, directly limiting agents' ability to negotiate and coordinate before acting; and 5) \textit{Consequence Resolution}, where outcomes of all actions are determined.
 This cycle repeats continually, enabling emergent complex social behaviors while maintaining tractable simulation parameters.
-The LLM serves as the cognitive engine for each agent, providing reasoning capabilities necessary to navigate moral dilemmas, form social strategies, and respond to environmental pressures in ways that reflect human-like cognitive processes.
+The LLM serves as the cognitive engine for each agent, providing reasoning capabilities necessary to navigate moral dilemmas, form social strategies, and respond to environments in ways that reflect human-like cognitive processes.